Cybrid-app/cybrid-sdk-ios/README.md

 `source 'git@github.com:Cybrid-app/cybrid-podspecs.git'`

-And then install the depenedencies:
+And then install the dependencies

 `pod install CybridSDK`